Sanglorian/orcus/Orcus Advanced Options - current.md

 **Low-Light Vision:** You can see in dim light as if it were bright light.

 **Vigor:** Add your Constitution modifier to your recovery value.
-**Natural Weapon – Bite:** You are proficient with a martial weapon, your claws.
-Your bite is a martial one-handed weapon in the heavy blades category, although it requires no hands to use.
+**Natural Weapon – Bite:** You are proficient with a martial weapon, your bite.
+Your bite is a martial one-handed weapon in the heavy blades category (proficiency +3, 1d8 damage), although it requires no hands to use.
 **Violent Rush:** You have the *violent rush* power.

 > #### Violent Rush